 3.3 SOAP and REST

-In general, SOAP is a protocol which is popular in the late 1990s.
-REST is a design style which has been proposed with HTTP but not popular until recent years.
-Technically, SOAP and REST are two different kinds of concept.
-Here we put them together because each of them stands for a style of design.
+In general, SOAP is a protocol which was popular in the late 1990s.
+REST is a design style which has been proposed with HTTP but is not popular until recent years.
+Technically, SOAP and REST are two different kinds of concept and not directly comparable.
+Here we put them together just because each of them stands for a style of design.

 3.3.1 SOAP

-SOAP is short for Simple Object Access Protocol.
+SOAP is the abbreviation for Simple Object Access Protocol.
 It is a widely adopted protocol for data exchanging among web applications.
-Both SMTP and HTTP are notable transport protocol which supports SOAP well.
+Both SMTP and HTTP are notable transport protocols which support SOAP well.
 The format of SOAP message is based on Extensible Markup Language (XML).
 The chart below shows how to construct a SOAP message.